consiglionazionaledellericerche/jscontact-tools/README.md

 ## Using JSContact in RDAP

 Using JSContact in RDAP is supported through JSContactForRdapBuilder and JSContactForRdapGetter classes as it is shown in the following example.
-The uid property is set to a random value by default.
 My apologizes for the misuse of the Japanese language.

 ```